Myths about LED Lighting and LED Light Bulbs

-There are some other ways to limit the damage to your wallet.
-Some utility companies offer rebates as an incentive to upgrade to LEDs.
+This LED lighting myth is easily avoided with smart planning.
+Many utility companies offer rebates as an incentive to upgrade to LEDs.
 Visit www.dsireusa.org and see if your energy provider is currently offering rebates on LEDs.
 There are other incentives offered for commercial properties who are upgrading to LED fixtures as well.
 Rebates for well designed projects that save a lot of energy can add up quickly and take thousands of dollars off the cost of a light retrofit project.
 Ask your lighting professional if project or equipment rebates for lighting are available in your area.

 As LEDs have become the new standard for energy efficient lighting, there are more and more options when it comes to choosing a brand or product that works for you.
 Some customers think, “It does the same job so brand doesn’t matter.”
 Price and convenience should not be deciding factors when choosing LEDs.
 Do your research.
 A lighting upgrade is an investment.
 What you spend on quality LED fixtures will come back to you in the long run.
 If you would buy another product that will last up to 20 years, would you really choose the cheapest available option?

 Unless an actual component in the LED fails, they will provide light “forever.”
-While LEDs do not burn out like fluorescent lamps and other bulbs they will however degrade and dim over time.
+While LEDs do not burn out like fluorescent lamps and other bulbs they will, however, degrade and dim over time.
 The diode itself will begin to emit less and less light as the years pass.
 Still, LED lamps can last over 25,000 hours.
 This is over 20 times longer than an incandescent bulb and 5 times longer than most Compact Fluorescent Lamps (CFL).

 Protect your LED Investment.
 Tips for maximum life:

-- Do Not Overheat The diodes and components of an LED bulb are very hot.
+- Do Not Overheat – The diodes and components of an LED bulb are very hot.
 As you have probably noticed, LED bulbs are covered with heat sinks to displace this heat.
 Never put LEDs in fully enclosed fixtures or warmer areas.
 Overheating is the most common reason for LED failure and the most preventable.

-- Use LED compatible dimmers Not all dimmers are universal.
+- Use LED compatible dimmers – Not all dimmers are universal.
 Avoid headaches and early failures by using the correct dimmers.
 Ask your supplier which dimmers work with your LED product.

-- Choose the Proper Application LEDs are so customizable that there are specialty bulbs and fixtures for almost every application.
+- Choose the Proper Application – LEDs are so customizable that there are specialty bulbs and fixtures for almost every application.
 Know if your LED bulb will perform in your current climate, environment, or space beforehand.

 It wasn’t too long ago that Compact Fluorescent Lamps were the next best thing for lighting.
 While they are much more efficient than incandescent bulbs, some attributes of CFLs were not universally liked.

 - I hate the color of bulbs that aren’t incandescent.
 Old habits die hard.
 We have been using incandescent bulbs for almost 100 years.
 Most customers are accustomed to that color of light and are not fond of the ‘white light’ of CFLs.
 LEDs allow us to correct this by manipulating the color of each diode in order to match the light of an incandescent.
 To get the type of light you want, be sure to reference the Color Temperature, measured in degrees Kelvin, of the product before you buy it.
 A lower number, like 2700K is closer to incandescent than the brighter, bluer color temperature of 5000K.

 - CFL’s have hazardous mercury in them.
 Like linear fluorescent lamps, CFLs also contain small amounts of mercury.
 There is no exposure risk with LEDs because they do not contain mercury or other hazardous materials.
 Click HERE if you need to dispose of any hazardous materials, such as mercury-containing lamps (bulbs).

 - They don’t get bright enough in the cold weather and it seems like they take a long time to warm up when I turn them on.
 CFLs are extremely sensitive to climate.
 They are not ideal for the elements or changes in temperature.
 LEDs light up instantly and performance is rarely limited by climate.

-- The CFLs always burn out quickly, especially in my fan – LEDs are more durable, last longer, and are not affected by vibrations or movement.
+- CFLs always burn out quickly, especially in my fan – LEDs are more durable, last longer, and are not affected by vibrations or movement.

-In Summary: Don’t assume you will not like LED bulbs based on your past experience with CFLs.
+Don’t assume you will not like LED bulbs based on your past experience with CFLs.
 The reasons customers do not care for CFLs have been addressed and improved upon.
 LEDs are now a legitimate option for replacing incandescent bulbs.